 Though this scenario is one that most people would rather not think about, it is nevertheless important to note that should this unfortunate possibility ever become a reality, your family members would still be eligible for a green card and all of its benefits.

-At the Law Offices of Vaughan de Kirby, we understand how important it is for you and your family to have all the information on the EB-5 visa category.
+At Jatoi & de Kirby, APC, we understand how important it is for you and your family to have all the information on the EB-5 visa category.
 Our San Francisco based attorneys can advise you of your family’s eligibility as derivative beneficiaries of your EB-5 investment and answer your tough questions about the EB-5 program.
 Contact us today: call us at 415-221-2345 for more information.